xmtp/xmtp-dot-org/docs/concepts/signatures.md

 sidebar_label: Account signatures
 sidebar_position: 7
 slug: account-signatures
-description: "Learn about what it means to sign to create and enable your XMTP identity."
+description: 'Learn about what it means to sign to create and enable your XMTP identity.'
 ---

 # Sign to send and receive messages using apps built with XMTP